 We used a lot of shaving cream so we could scrape off the top and make more prints after I was done taking pictures, but you only need enough to cover the bottom.

-4. Add Colour
+4. Add Color

-5. Swirl Colours
+5. Swirl Colors

-The next step is to swirl the colours around to create a pattern.
+The next step is to swirl the colors around to create a pattern.
 I used the same spatula I had used to even out the surface of the shaving cream, but if that’s too difficult for your child, you could always give them something smaller to work with, like a toothpick.

-In order to create a nice pattern, you’ll want to make sure you don’t swirl the colours so much that they start to blend into one another—a few vertical and horizontal strokes of your spatula should be sufficient to create nice, clean prints.
+In order to create a nice pattern, you’ll want to make sure you don’t swirl the colors so much that they start to blend into one another—a few vertical and horizontal strokes of your spatula should be sufficient to create nice, clean prints.

 6. Press & Scrape Template